-- --disable-clouds: Disable cloud layer. - --fov=degrees: Sets the field of view in degrees.
-Default is 55.0. - --disable-fullscreen: Disable full screen mode (default). - --enable-fullscreen: Enable full screen mode. - --shading-flat: This is the fastest mode but the terrain will look ugly!
-This option might help if your video processor is really slow. - --shading-smooth: This is the recommended (and default) setting things will look really nice. - --disable-skyblend: No fogging or haze, sky will be displayed using just one color.
+- --disable-skyblend: No fogging or haze, sky will be displayed using just one color.
 Fast but ugly! - --enable-skyblend: Fogging/haze is enabled, sky and terrain look realistic.
 This is the default and recommended setting. - --disable-textures: Terrain details will be disabled.
 Looks ugly, but might help if your video board is slow. - --enable-textures: Default and recommended. - --enable-wireframe: If you want to know how the world of Flight-Gear looks like internally, try this! - --disable-wireframe: No wireframe.
 Default. - --geometry=WWWxHHH: Defines the size of the window used, i.e. WWWxHHH can be 640x480, 800x600, or 1024x768. - --view-offset=xxx: Allows setting the default forward view direction as an offset from straight ahead.
 Possible values are LEFT, RIGHT, CENTER, or a specific number of degrees.
 Useful for multi-window display. - --visibility=meters: You can specify the initial visibility in meters here. - --visibility-miles=miles: You can specify the initial visibility in miles here.

-3.4.7 HUD Options
+3.5.7 HUD Options